krishpranav/pranaOS-old/Base/usr/share/man/man1/QuickShow.md

 ## Description

-QuickShow is an image viewing application for Serenity.
+QuickShow is an image viewing application for pranaos.

 ## Arguments